How Tall Is 64 Inches In Feet

 Mental Math Techniques for Estimations

 Developing mental math skills can be incredibly useful for quick estimations.
-For example, if you need to convert 70 inches to feet, you can think of it as slightly more than 60 inches (5 feet) plus an additional 10 inches.
+Take this: if you need to convert 70 inches to feet, you can think of it as slightly more than 60 inches (5 feet) plus an additional 10 inches.
 Knowing that 12 inches is 1 foot, you can estimate that 10 inches is a little over 80% of a foot, giving you a rough estimate of 5 feet 10 inches.

 Common Conversion Charts and Tables